Non-Year 12 applicants

 - have never attempted an Australian Year 12 qualification

-- attempted an Australian Year 12 qualification in 2015 or earlier or an International Baccalaureate (IB) in Australia in 2015 or earlier
+- attempted an Australian Year 12 qualification in 2016 or earlier

 - are a non-standard Year 12 student (eg you are completing Year 12 programs of study through Australian Christian Education, Rudolph Steiner Education and home schooling)